-For Students- to Rightly Divide the Word
+For Students in Christ- to Rightly Divide the Word

 Exodus 1 and 19